 The YogaBody doorway pull up bar is easy to install in a matter of minutes and you can take it down when you are not using it.
 It is nice and simple and will get the job done.Read more

 The YogaBody Natural Pull Up Bar is the best that we found under $25.
 It is a telescopic unit that extends to be enclosed within the top of your door frame.
 The chrome tubing will fit between a door that is up to 36 inches wide.
 The YogaBody telescopic bar will allow you to do the standard pull up or chin up with a variety of hand spacings.
 It does not, however, allow for the range of hand placements that higher priced models feature.

 The YogaBody Natural Pull Up Bar is a piece of cake to install.
 It has a maximum load of 330 pounds.
 When you are not doing pull-ups, you can use it to hang a yoga trapeze.

-After your workout, the bar comes down with a simple twisting motion.
+After your workout, the chin up bar comes down with a simple twisting motion.

 4. Perfect Fitness Multi-Gym Doorway Pull Up

 The Perfect Fitness pull up bar fits in most doorways and is attached securely.
 You can also use it on the floor for pushups or situps.
 It is a compact design made of quality durable material.Read more

 The Perfect Fitness bar is perfect for doorway pullups but it does even more.
 You can put it on the floor and use it for pushups, dips, and situps.
 The handles are padded and will help you keep your correct form.

 The handles have a nice wide grip with three different grip options.
 This is such a handy little portable workout gym.
 It has a 300-pound weight capacity and an adjustable design.